builditdan/builditdan.github.io/README.md

 # BuilditDan's blog

-Hi!, my name is Dan and I am software engineer with experience in web and application development including project management.
+My name is Dan and I am software engineer with experience in web and application development including project management.
 This is the source to my blog.
 I used [Jekyll](http://jekyllrb.com/) and a theme called [Type](https://rohanchandra.github.io/project/type/) to build this site.
 It is hosted using [Github pages](https://pages.github.com/).

 ### Getting Started